Paris Saint-Germain FC (PSG) Sponsors 2025/26

 Visit Rwanda

-PSG signed a three-year deal with Rwanda Development Board (RDB) in December 2019 in order to promote Rwanda as a premium tourist destination.
+PSG signed a three-year deal with the Rwanda Development Board (RDB) in December 2019 in order to promote Rwanda as a premium tourist destination.
 The deal was reportedly worth between US$8 million and US$10 million, with the pair agreeing on another two-year extension deal in 2023.

 Ooredoo